The account of Nepali meter is wealthy and

 10, Bhupi Sherchan (1936-1989):

-1989, was one of the most famous Nepali poets, known by the use of simple
+1989, was single of the most renowned Nepali poets, known by dint of the use of easy

-language, yet universal issues, treated humorously or in anger.
+barbarism, still general issues, treated humorously or in rage.

-He was born into a rich Thakali family and
+He was born into a wealthy Thakali household and

 rebelled against its commercial traditions for communism.

-publication of his early works, it wasn't until the collection "A Blind
+publication of his soon works, it wasn't till the collection "A Blind

-Man on a Revolving Chair," published in 1969, that he received real
+person upon a Revolving Chair," published in 1969, that he received genuine

-recognition; it won the Sajha Puraskar and established him as an important
+acknowledgment; it succeeded the Sajha Puraskar and founded him as an significant

 poet.